What is the Participation Agreement

 Yes – international researchers can join GeCIP and their institution must sign the same Participation Agreement as those based in the UK.

-What does the membership coordinator do?
+What does the membership secretary do?

 We regularly contact institutions with a list of their GeCIP members.
-The role of the institutional membership coordinator is to verify that the institutional affiliation of the GeCIP members listed is indeed correct and confirm their identity, that the institutional email address they have given is valid and correct, and for their use alone, and that the institution is happy for them to be included under the signed Participation Agreement.
+The role of the institutional membership secretary is to verify that the institutional affiliation of the GeCIP members listed is indeed correct and confirm their identity, that the institutional email address they have given is valid and correct, and for their use alone, and that the institution is happy for them to be included under the signed Participation Agreement.
 Furthermore, we ask that they inform Genomics England in a reasonable time should any of the verified researchers leave the institution or be summarily dismissed.

-Who should be membership coordinator?
+Who should be membership secretary?

 Is the participation agreement available in other languages?